jManAscending/DnDHouseRules/README.md

 If you are starting this character from level 1 with a different casting stat, you may change their starting saving proficiencies if they do not normally start with proficiency in saves from their new casting stat.
 All characters must have one proficiency from the 3 more common saves (Dex, Wis, Con) and one proficiency from the 3 less common saves (Int, Cha, Str), so the save proficiency you replace must be in the same group as your new casting stat.

 ## Character Creation
-For your background, you may choose any two skill proficiencies and any two tool/weapon proficiencies or languages, if you don't think the ones provided by whichever background you choose fit your character's backstory.
-If you really want to, I can also create a custom background feature for you, but bear in mind that I have screwed that up before.
+~~For your background, you may choose any two skill proficiencies and any two tool/weapon proficiencies or languages, if you don't think the ones provided by whichever background you choose fit your character's backstory.
+If you really want to, I can also create a custom background feature for you, but bear in mind that I have screwed that up before.~~

-When rolling stats, use 4d6 drop lowest 6 times, and reroll all 6 if the total is less than 70.
+~~When rolling stats, use 4d6 drop lowest 6 times, and reroll all 6 if the total is less than 70.~~

-You start with the equipment provided in your class features in addition to the starting wealth listed for your class.
+~~You start with the equipment provided in your class features in addition to the starting wealth listed for your class.
 If you are higher than level 3, you can also roll extra d4s equal to your proficiency bonus with your starting wealth.
-You may spend starting wealth on anything in the PHB before the first session, and trade out starting equipment for extra starting wealth.
+You may spend starting wealth on anything in the PHB before the first session, and trade out starting equipment for extra starting wealth.~~

-In the Interim Campaign, you cannot play as an Arcane spellcaster.
+~~In the Interim Campaign, you cannot play as an Arcane spellcaster.
 This means Wizards, Artificers, and Bards are off the table, as are most Sorcerers and some Warlocks.
-This rule will not apply in the Cyberpunk era.
+This rule will not apply in the Cyberpunk era.~~

-(will be expanded pending the Interim Campaign)
+(Irrelevent during the War of Divinity, see Deigod Progression document [here](https://www.gmbinder.com/share/-LXLm61o4qIiWNIzOIKI))

 ## Companion Creatures
 If you have a telepathic connection with a companion creature that you control and that creature rolls initiative at the same time as you, that creature does not roll initiative for itself, and instead acts on your turn.